Home

 Edible Play Dough Recipes

-A few things about making, using, and eating edible play dough.
-First be sure that your children wash their hand before playing with the dough.
 In my opinion this is a one time project, but if you would like to store it to be used again, be sure to store it in an airtight container for up to 3 days in the fridge.

 If your child doesn't eat peanut butter, or you just don't like this idea you can try some nice traditional play dough recipes